szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This will make it a straight upgrade to the power by providing backstab immunity and allowing movement at 50% of the original speed.

+**Component 2270:** Make Whirlwind and Evasion grant 3 uses of the Improved variants instead of existing as a silly lesser version

+As it says.
+This is a new way of resolving this widely recognized dumb design.
+The HLAS are replaced as follows:

+- Evasion -> Unlock Evasion (grants 3 uses of Improved Evasion, now just called Evasion)
+- Improved Evasion -> Evasion: Additional Use (grants another use, if desired)
+- Whirlwind -> Unlock Whirlwind Attack (grants 3 uses of Improved Whirlwind Attack, now just called Whirlwind Attack)
+- Improved Whirlwind Attack -> Whirlwind Attack: Additional Use (grants another use, if desired)

+Additionally, Improved Evasion (Evasion now) doubles the movement speed granted (factor of 4 instead of 2) and makes it use opcode 176, so it's not removed by Free Action.

 </details>

 ---